 University Canada West (UCW) welcomes all applicants.
 This Calendar is a very important resource and reference for students.
 It is each student's responsibility to review and become familiar with the policies, procedures, and responsibilities required of them while a student at the University.

-Please take the time to review the Calendar, seek clarification for any questions, and ensure that the program the applicant has chosen will enable them to meet their personal and professional goals.
 Specific University policies are cited throughout this Calendar.
 All UCW policies are available on the UCW website.
+Please take the time to review the Calendar, seek clarification for any questions, and ensure that the program you have chosen will enable you to meet your personal and professional goals